Know your customer and know them well.

 Know your customer – Engage them

 Who are your most likeable brands?
 What do they do in their marketing that shows their personality?
 They probably use humour and creativity in their P2P marketing.
-I would think they’re also using video in their tactics too.
+We would think they’re also using video in their tactics too.
 Think about how you can produce unique and entertaining content to keep your audience engaged?

 Know your customer – Interact with them